zsandler/unit-1-project-Jeo-Party/readme.md

 Javascript

 #### PLANNED FUTURE ENHANCEMENTS
 I plan to reveal the right answer when a wrong answer is picked, and to make it impossible to choose a second possible answer.
 I plan to create categories, as in Jeopardy.
 I also plan to make the clicking a little more intutive, so that the player always clicks a box labeled "$250" or "$400", rather than having to click the question box.
+I plan to order the questions based on level of difficulty.
 Finally, I plan to add 2 more dollar amount options ($750 and $1000), as well as adding 3 more questions per dollar amount, and 4 possible choices for each (instead of 3).